Let’s jump into the pit and take a closer look at what are the best lump charcoals available today.

 Store Your Charcoal Properly

 Obviously, you want to keep your fuel as dry as possible.
-Placing the unused portion of the bag into a sealed container is preferable to just leaving it open in the garage to absorb moisture.
+Placing the bag’s unused portion into a sealed container is preferable to just leaving it open in the garage to absorb moisture.

-If for some reason it gets wet, lay it out on a tarp or paper under the sun to dry for a couple of days.
+If it gets wet for some reason, lay it out on a tarp or paper under the sun to dry for a couple of days.
 Charcoal will keep indefinitely, and that’s why archaeologists use it for carbon dating campfires that are thousands of years old.

 But, you need to keep your charcoal bone dry.
 Otherwise, it won’t burn properly and can become moldy, giving your food a bad flavor.

 Check out our guide on the best way to store charcoal for details.

 Lump charcoal is the way to go if you like quality smoked meats or hot fires.